cortexlabs/cortex/docs/deployments/predictors.md

         """(Required) Called once per request.
 Preprocesses the request payload (if necessary), runs inference, and postprocesses the inference output (if necessary).

         Args:
-            payload: The request payload (see below for the possible payload types) (optional).
-            query_params: A dictionary of the query parameters used in the request (optional).
-            headers: A dictionary of the headers sent in the request (optional).
+            payload (optional): The request payload (see below for the possible payload types). query_params (optional): A dictionary of the query parameters used in the request. headers (optional): A dictionary of the headers sent in the request.

         Returns:
             Prediction or a batch of predictions.